 Phase II Study of Blinatumomab in Patients with B-cell Lineage Acute Lymphocytic Leukemia with Positive Minimal Residual Disease

-The goal of this clinical research study is to learn if Blinacyto (blinatumomab) can help to control ALL with positive MRD.
+The goal of this research study is to learn if blinatumomab can help to control acute lymphocytic leukemia (ALL) with positive minimal residual disease (MRD).
 The safety of this drug will also be studied.

 Disease Group: Leukemia

 Treatment Location: Only at MDACC